VA Hearing Loss & Tinnitus Guide

 Section 2: The Two Required Tests

-Under 38 CFR § 4.85(a), a VA C&P examination for hearing impairment must be conducted by a state-licensed audiologist and must include both of the following tests.
+A VA C&P examination for hearing impairment must be conducted by a state-licensed audiologist and must include both of the following tests (see 38 CFR § 4.85(a)).
 Examinations are conducted without the use of hearing aids.

 Test 1: Puretone Audiometry